apanisales/FishShell/README.md

 * Tracks how long each process runs and make this information available in the history.

-* Supports file output redirection and pipe redirection
+* Supports file output redirection and pipe redirection.

-* Handle commands piped in from stdin
+* Handle commands piped in from stdin.

 * The shell prompt includes:
     * Command number (starting from 0)
     * User name and host name: (username)@(hostname) followed by :
     * The current working directory
     * A $ sign followed by a space
-    * *Note: If the current working directory is the user’s home directory, then the entire path is replaced with ~.*
+    * *Note: If the current working directory is the user’s home directory, then the entire path is replaced with ~*

 Example shell prompt:
 ```c